TEXAS GENERAL LAND OFFICE (GLO)

 Will there be t-shirts for sale this year?
-Yes, we are hoping to have special shirts with the 30th anniversary logo.
+Yes, we typically have t-shirts but sizes may be limited this clean up.

 How do you figure out which areas to send people to clean?
 Can they go to any spot?
 When groups check in they are assigned an area in Galveston based on their size and how many other groups have checked in before you.
 We try our best to be accommodating, but have to make assignments based on our Beach Guardians and allow them to have their location over any other group.

 The Adopt-A-Beach program is an all-volunteer effort that began in 1986 in an effort to rid Texas beaches of litter.
 Since the program began, more than 476,000 volunteers have removed 9,000 tons (more than 17 million pounds) of trash from the Texas coastline, making it one of the most successful volunteer efforts in the nation.

 Due to tide patterns in the Gulf of Mexico, trash dumped anywhere in the gulf is likely to end up on a Texas beach.
 Volunteers record information such as the source and type of debris collected on data cards.
 This data has been instrumental in the passage of international treaties and laws aimed at reducing the amount of offshore dumping.